Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 There were so many brands and flavors to choose from.
 I bought the first bottle from a manufacturer named Kevita, and I opted for their Master Brew Ginger flavor.
 After I purchased it at the check-out counter, I had to take a sip.

-Kevita Kombucha was so good that I returned to Safeway and bought three more bottles at $3.50 apiece.
+Kevita was so good that I returned to Safeway and bought three more bottles at $3.50 apiece.
 I know it’s a bit pricey, but I don’t believe in cutting corners regarding my well-being.

 It could also be the “Placebo” effect.